selwynpolit/d9book/book/views.md

 To show one field if it exists otherwise show another field is remarkably easy.

-1. Add a field for `field1` and exclude from display.
+1. Add a field for `field1` and exclude it from display.
-1. Add a field for `field2` and exclude from display.
+1. Add a field for `field2` and exclude it from display.
 1. Add a third field for `field2` again
 1. In the rewrite results put the token for `field2`.
 Eg. `[colorbox]`
-1. In the `No results behavior`, put the token for `field1` e.g. `[field 1]`.
+1. In the `No results behavior`, put the token for `field1` e.g. `[field1]`.

 ## Views Query options

 When views give you unexpected results that seem permissions related, you can check the query options.
 This is a screenshot of the query options for a view.
 You can see the query options by clicking on the `Advanced` link in the view and then in the `other` section, click on `Query settings`.
-Sometimes it is useful to disable SQL rewriting as this bypasses security and returns the same data that you get as when you are logged in as user 1.
+Sometimes it is useful to **disable SQL rewriting** as this bypasses security and returns the same data that you get as when you are logged in as user 1.

 ![Views query options](/images/views-query-options.png)